pshivale/psd3/README.md

 	// field to be used as value in graph
 	value: "noOfColleges",

-	// filed to be used as nested data
+	// field to be used as nested data for multi-level pie chart
 	inner: "drilldown",

 	// tooltip shown for the graph sections.
-Any function that returns a string.
 Data object is available as d.
 	tooltip: function(d) {
 	    return "<p>There are " + d.noOfColleges + " medical colleges in " + d.place + ".</p>";
 	},